Skip to main content

 As demonstrated above, you can pass standard Person & Company fields as a second argument to the identify method.
 See Field Mappings for all available fields.

-For details on how this works and the available options, see Configuration.
+For details on how this works and the available options, see the full Usage guide.